 About me

 Hello!
-I'm Sergio, and this is your chance to get to know me better.
-Science, particularly acoustics, is my passion, and I enjoy photography and videography as hobbies.
+I'm Sergio.
+Science, particularly acoustics, is my passion, and I keep

 Professional Experience